quantumas/quickrtlwrapper/README.md

 Now my goals are to improve on its security and reduce its size if possible.

 2020 09 29 - updated the lnd.conf and edited RTL `./controllers/lnd/wallet.js` to add `recovery_window: 20000` for `initwallet` initialized wallets and `unlockwallet` because it wasn't scanning them - issue to address this has been created at RTL github (num 494)

+2020 10 03 - removed alias from default lnd conf, added video, used higher compression for zip file but still big: 282 MB